We showcase the delicious food served at Ngala Lodge's famous restaurant under the guidance of chef Jonathan Groves.

 For anybody who has been fortunate enough to stay at Ngala Lodge, you're sure to still find yourself fantasising about the incredible flavours and presentation of the delicious international cuisine served in their restaurant.
 You'd have Jonathan Groves to thank for those culinary pinnacles which punctuated your holiday to The Gambia; he's the chef at Ngala Lodge's restaurant and brings with him a wealth of experience that he has collated from working across various corners of the globe.

-Jonathan is currently in his sixth year of working at Ngala Lodge; six years in a career which has seen him travelling and working everywhere from Paris and London to Jordan and Sweden.
+Jonathan is currently in his ninth year of working at Ngala Lodge; nine years in a career which has seen him travelling and working everywhere from Paris and London to Jordan and Sweden.
 His wealth of experience began with training at the Charing Cross Hotel in The Strand and Westminster College before he caught the travel bug and began to explore new cultures and cuisines.

 After spending a year in Libya, two years at London's Barbican Centre and three years in Jordan, Jonathan began his first stint of work in The Gambia when he took an Executive Chef position at a leading Gambian hotel at the age of 30.

 Three years later, Jonathan was on the move again, working in Paris, London, The Gambia for a second time, Abu Dhabi and Dublin, before returning 'back home' to The Gambia in 2005.
 Since his return, Jonathan has welcomed many happy guests, including their Royal Highnesses the Prince of Wales and Duchess of Cornwall when The Gambia rejoined the Commonwealth.
 Read more about their royal visit, here.